 His countless theatrical plays, creative consulting gigs, workshops, and "stories in motion" have touched the lives of thousands of young people.
-While he gives the spirit of New Orleans living much of the credit, he exemplifies the Talent Bank philosophy.
-That is, he uses his own talents to help others discover and develop the talent within themselves.
+While he gave the spirit of New Orleans living much of the credit, he exemplified the Talent Bank philosophy.
+That is, he used his own talents to help others discover and develop the talent within themselves.

-I've known Frank for quite a while, and this blog article shares some of his many accomplishments over the years.
-Much of this information came from his website, with pictures provided by countless newspaper articles and photos.
+I knew Frank for quite a while, and this blog article shares some of his many accomplishments over the years.
+Much of this information came from his website, with pictures provided by scores of newspaper articles and photos.

-Frank was a teacher and debate coach at Mandeville High for years, and has taught writing, speech and dramatics from elementary school through university level.
-In Louisiana, he is a state certified evaluator for talented theater, and he has performed one-man interactive shows across the United States, Canada and in eight tours of Australia.
+Frank was a teacher and debate coach at Mandeville High for years, and taught writing, speech and dramatics from elementary school through university level for 27 years.
+In Louisiana, he was a state certified evaluator for talented theater, and he performed one-man interactive shows across the United States, Canada and in eight tours of Australia.
 How did it all begin?
 With an appearance on the Ed Sullivan Show in New York when he was eighteen, according to his website.

 A Leading Webpage Designer

-He has, indeed, been a busy guy, and the families of St. Tammany Parish have benefited greatly from his artistic contributions.
+He was, indeed, a busy guy, and the families of St. Tammany Parish benefited greatly from his artistic contributions.
 Even in the early field of webpage design, he became an award-winning forerunner in the early 1990's.
 Frank was a founding partner as well as principal speaker and head writer of a nationally successful website design company, Diamond Bullet Design.

-His work (and specialized training) has allowed him to engage in working with large groups who have Post Traumatic Stress.
+His work (and specialized training) allowed him to engage in working with large groups who have Post Traumatic Stress.
 The Red Cross gave Frank special recognition for interactive performances he provided at dozens of shelters after Hurricane Katrina and again for Hurricanes Rita, Gustave, Ike and Harvey.
-"Over the past 12 years, he has been used by Red Cross 44 times," his website states.
+"Over the past 12 years, he was used by Red Cross 44 times," his website states.

-Locally, he has been named St. Tammany Parish Performing Artist of the Year and is included the Louisiana State University Library Registry of Performing Artists.
+Locally, he was named St. Tammany Parish Performing Artist of the Year and was included the Louisiana State University Library Registry of Performing Artists.

 Frank Levy at right with Mandeville High Principal James Huhn at left and student debate winners Leah Russell and Daneeta Shorter back in 1983.

-Most of the local population, however, both young and old, have come to know him with his work as founding director of the Playmakers Summer Theater Camps in Covington, Louisiana.
-Frank is in his 23rd year as the "creative force" behind the camps and his 44th year as a director at Playmakers.
-His motto for that venture has been: Every Actor Has Lines, Every Actor Can Choose to Dance, Every Actor Gets to Choose Their Own Part, and (to the benefit of appreciative parents) costumes are provided.
+Most of the local population, however, both young and old, came to know him with his work as founding director of the Playmakers Summer Theater Camps in Covington, Louisiana.
+Frank spent more than 23 years as the "creative force" behind the camps and 44 years as a director at Playmakers.
+His motto for that venture was: Every Actor Has Lines, Every Actor Can Choose to Dance, Every Actor Gets to Choose Their Own Part, and (to the benefit of appreciative parents) costumes are provided.

-Frank Levy and his wife Bonnie Bess Wood come as a team, and they have offered area young people a variety of opportunities for developing their talents across "a broad spectrum of artistic endeavors.
-Their original children's plays, interactive programs and instructive lectures have toured a variety of venues, including libraries, festivals, conferences and classrooms.
-The couple tailors each presentation or series of presentations to the individual needs of the audience."
+Frank Levy and his wife Bonnie Bess Wood worked as a team, and they offered area young people a variety of opportunities for developing their talents across "a broad spectrum of artistic endeavors.
+Their original children's plays, interactive programs and instructive lectures toured a variety of venues, including libraries, festivals, conferences and classrooms.
+The couple tailored each presentation or series of presentations to the individual needs of the audience."

-They specialize in what they call "three dimensional storytelling, a technique that allows both to work as one, acting and narrating their marvelous portrayals of a multiplicity of worthy tales."
+They specialized in what they call "three dimensional storytelling, a technique that allowed both to work as one, acting and narrating their marvelous portrayals of a multiplicity of worthy tales."

-Their story-telling efforts in the unique Levy outreach called "Instant Theater" covers a wide range of resources: Louisiana Heritage, Historical, or Great Events: from the Louisiana Purchase (1492-1803) to the Battle of New Orleans, and from the Battle of Lexington and Concord to an cross-section of Australian Heritage called "Waltzing Matilda."
-There's even an Instant Theater production in which the participants choose their own historical, scientific, social or other great event and make it come to life.
+Their story-telling efforts in the unique Levy outreach called "Instant Theater" covered a wide range of resources: Louisiana Heritage, Historical, or Great Events: from the Louisiana Purchase (1492-1803) to the Battle of New Orleans, and from the Battle of Lexington and Concord to an cross-section of Australian Heritage called "Waltzing Matilda."
+There was even an Instant Theater production in which the participants chose their own historical, scientific, social or other great event and made it come to life.

-In one Instant Theater scenario, Frank becomes a historical character chosen by the presenter.
-His specialized performances schools and libraries have included Thomas Jefferson, Franz Schubert, Karl Faberge, and Claude Monet.
+In one Instant Theater scenario, Frank became a historical character chosen by the presenter.
+His specialized performances schools and libraries included Thomas Jefferson, Franz Schubert, Karl Faberge, and Claude Monet.

 Frank Levy as Karl Faberge

 "Students can't help getting caught up in Instant Theater," he said.
-He enlists audience members as the cast and crew of a theatrical, historical, or famous event performed on the spot.
-"With wit, charm and a deft turn as narrator, Levy takes the group from zero to a full show in forty-five minutes, complete with sound effects, props and even perhaps a pirate ship or a magical cave or two," the website explains.
+He would enlist audience members as the cast and crew of a theatrical, historical, or famous event performed on the spot.
+"With wit, charm and a deft turn as narrator, Levy took the group from zero to a full show in forty-five minutes, complete with sound effects, props and even perhaps a pirate ship or a magical cave or two," the website explained.

-His repertoire of Instant Theater Plays (of which there are over 50 to choose from) include Jewish Folk & Hanukkah Tales, Ali Baba and the Forty Thieves, Beauty and the Beast, Lil Red Riding Hood, Little Mermaid, Goldilocks and the 3 Bears and a multitude of long-favorite childhood stories and fairy tales.
-Then there's Instant Theater performances spotlighting the first Thanksgiving, the story of Columbus, "A Visit with Huey Long," "A Visit with Thomas Jefferson," and the true story of the "Star Spangled Banner."
+His repertoire of Instant Theater Plays (of which there are over 50 to choose from) included Jewish Folk & Hanukkah Tales, Ali Baba and the Forty Thieves, Beauty and the Beast, Lil Red Riding Hood, Little Mermaid, Goldilocks and the 3 Bears and a multitude of long-favorite childhood stories and fairy tales.
+Then there was also Instant Theater performances spotlighting the first Thanksgiving, the story of Columbus, "A Visit with Huey Long," "A Visit with Thomas Jefferson," and the true story of the "Star Spangled Banner."

-Frank Levy's Stories In Motion Theater Workshops have been a favorite for years.
-These are the presentations where he directs a group through a "complete theatrical learning experience aimed at putting on a show.
-Students receive instruction in fundamentals of acting, use of props, sound effects, mime, body language and the actual staging and performing of a workshop production."
+Frank Levy's Stories In Motion Theater Workshops were a favorite for years.
+These were the presentations where he directed a group through a "complete theatrical learning experience aimed at putting on a show.
+Students received instruction in fundamentals of acting, use of props, sound effects, mime, body language and the actual staging and performing of a workshop production."

-The Frank Levy Summer Theater Camps have been immensely popular with area youth.
-The theater camp is located at Playmakers Theater in the Sans Souci forest, two miles north of Covington.
-According to his website, Playmakers Theater has been described by one parent as, "a wonderful, enchanted place for a child to go to camp.
+The Frank Levy Summer Theater Camps were immensely popular with area youth.
+The theater camp was located at Playmakers Theater in the Sans Souci forest, two miles north of Covington.
+According to his website, Playmakers Theater was described by one parent as, "a wonderful, enchanted place for a child to go to camp.
 I wish I had had this opportunity when I was a child."
-The camp offers personalized scripted renditions of old favorites like Aladin and the Jungle Book.
+The camp offered personalized scripted renditions of old favorites like Aladin and the Jungle Book.

-His many years of producing the directing the summer theater camps have resulted in a substantial supply of full scripts for those performances, scripts that accommodate large casts.
-As another one of his services, he is now supplying those scripts to others, complete with "EZ poster templates" for producing them on their own.
+His many years of producing and directing the summer theater camps resulted in a substantial supply of full scripts for those performances, scripts that accommodated large casts.
+As another one of his services, he supplied those scripts to others, complete with "EZ poster templates" for producing them on their own.

-Levy's greatest impact, however, has probably come with his tours of area schools, bringing to campuses both local and distant a wide variety of interactive theater programs for students as well as workshops, and performances.
+Levy's greatest impact, however, came with his tours of area schools, bringing to campuses both local and distant a wide variety of interactive theater programs for students as well as workshops, and performances.

 A scene from "Twelve Angry Men."

-On top of all that, Frank has traveled around the world as a public speaker.
-He has taken part in Speech Consulting engagements in Melbourne, Gold Coast, Brisbane and Sydney, Australia; Toronto and Ottawa, Canada; also Chicago, Dallas, Denver, Detroit, San Antonio, Mobile, Atlanta, New York, Philadelphia, Nashville, Orlando, Miami, Cleveland, Buffalo, Houston, Baton Rouge, all over New Jersey as well as New Orleans.
+On top of all that, Frank traveled around the world as a public speaker.
+He took part in Speech Consulting engagements in Melbourne, Gold Coast, Brisbane and Sydney, Australia; Toronto and Ottawa, Canada; also Chicago, Dallas, Denver, Detroit, San Antonio, Mobile, Atlanta, New York, Philadelphia, Nashville, Orlando, Miami, Cleveland, Buffalo, Houston, Baton Rouge, all over New Jersey as well as New Orleans.

 In 1998 he was the featured speaker in the session named "Making the Connection for the Next Century," at the Louisiana Surplus Line Association in Lafayette, and in 1997, he was a featured speaker at AT&T conferences on Web site design, in New Orleans, Mobile, and Atlanta.
 He spoke to the New Orleans Police Department also in 1997, and the Goldrush Electronic Banking Conference featured him in a session in San Antonio, TX.